Cosmic-Crafter-1/1.odin-recipies/README.md

      -- (which apparantely seems to have originated in palace and took 100 years to come out of royalty :O )
 4. Thatte Idli
-     -- the soft melting sexy stuff.
+     -- the soft melting-in-the-mouth sexy stuff.